sekoyo/i18n-simple/README.md

 	modeOfTransport: 'Your preferred mode of transport is by {0}'

 	i18n.t('modeOfTransport', '{transports.yacht'}); // Your preferred mode of transport is by Yacht

+## Goals

+- Make it compatible with frontend
+- Make input reading generic/extensible and provide examples for json, requirejs, redis and memcached